Integration Guide

 Authorization

-Once your obtained an API Key from our team, you will use your API Key in the HTTP POST header for authorization:
+Once your obtained an API Key from the dashboard, you can use your API Key in the HTTP POST header for authorization:

 Staging endpoint for OCA Issuance: